rusticlion/Manastorm/manastorm_codebase_dump.md

                     end

                     if not foundAny then
-                        print("[TOKEN MANAGER] Error: Could not find any free token for 'any' cost") return false, {}
+                        print("[TOKEN MANAGER] Error: Could not find any free token for '" ..
+Constants.TokenType.ANY .. "' cost")
+                        return false, {}
                     end
                 else